 |0.101||Dec-3 2018||0.101.5||Jan-3 2021||Jan-3 2021||Jan-3 2021|

 Currently, every version from ClamAV 0.99 and down, including all patch versions, are unsupported, and are actively blocked from downloading new updates.

-Like all bugs, security patches are prepared for our upcoming feature release.
+Like all bugs, security patches are first prepared for our upcoming feature release.
 Only security patches and other critical fixes or critical improvements are backported to previous feature releases.
-The ClamAV team is small and can't afford to port fixes back very far.
-To keep momentum making progress on new features, improvements, and minor bug fixes, our policy is to backport no further than 1 or 2 feature releases.

 On rare occasion we have made breaking changes to the way that users or other software interact with ClamAV or libclamav.
 The 0.101.0 release was one such example where we made a breaking change to the libclamav programming API.
 When this happens, we will provide extra time for users to upgrade to a newer feature release before we discontinue support for the older feature release.

 The amount of extra time before we discontinue support will vary depending on the severity of the breaking change and the level of difficulty to upgrade.